 Some would say that the Tarot Strength card is not about strength at all, but the path away from it.
 Maybe so.
 But strength is a force that tends to yield only to superior strength.
 Therefore, it can only be pacified by being defeated.

 That's the fundamental weakness of strength and the strength of weakness.
 What yields will prevail, what resists will break, Tao Te Ching, the ancient book of Taoist wisdom, has told us.

 An expressive example of this is Achilles, the hero of great strength who had just one weakness: his heel.
 That's where his mother held him when dipping the infant Achilles in the potion that made the rest of his body invulnerable.
 This tiny weakness killed him.
 Every strength has one.
 Here's a Roman sculpture of Achilles, just when an arrow pierces his heel:

 Achilles, just as the fatal arrow strikes his heel, the great hero’s only weakness.
-Roman sculpture.
+Sculpture by Innocenzo Fraccaroli, 1842.

 The lion has mighty muscles by which to close its jaws on a prey, but not nearly as much strength to open them.
 Evolution slipped on that detail.
-Real strength is to utilize such weaknesses.
+Real strength is to make use of such weaknesses.
 That way, little strength is needed and still not even the strongest in the world can resist.

 - The Magician

 - The Empress

 - Wheel of Fortune